This post may contain affiliate links.

 4. Hardwood Flooring

 Eric and Katie of Mountain Modern Life chose to use hardwood flooring to create beautiful wood countertops when they gave their motorhome a rustic modern makeover.
-You can read their extremely detailed blog post about the process here, and in this video they talk about how their countertops have held up over time and how they feel about them two years later.
+You can read their extremely detailed blog post about the process here.

 5. Live Edge Wood